-Comparative Negligence in the State of Texas
+Comparative Negligence in Texas

 When an Insurance Company Acts in Bad Faith

-Extra Recovery beyond Workers Compensation in Workplace Accidents
+Extra Recovery Beyond Workers Compensation in Workplace Accidents

-About a century ago, when factories and other workplaces were far more dangerous than they are today, state legislatures across the United States passed what was then known as workman’s compensation laws to help injured employees recover lost income and medical treatment for injuries suffered at work.
-The workers’ compensation system was and remains intended to serve as a streamlined means of protecting injured employees — while it is not necessary to prove negligence on the part of an employer or coworker, neither are many elements of personal injury damages available to injured employees under workers’ comp laws in Texas and elsewhere.
+About a century ago, when factories and other workplaces were far more dangerous than they are today, state legislatures across the United States passed the first laws designed to help injured employees recover lost income and expenses relating to medical treatments for injuries that they incurred at work.

 - Availability of supplemental insurance carried by certain employers to take the place of workers’ compensation

-If you can demonstrate negligence, the full range of negligence damages will be available to you upon establishing the employer’s liability.
-These include payment for pain and suffering as well as other losses that the workers’ compensation system does not cover.
+If you can demonstrate negligence, the full range of personal injury damages would be available to you upon establishing the employer’s liability.
+These include payment for pain and suffering, as well as other losses that the workers’ compensation system does not cover.

 In some cases, especially accidents suffered in the construction industry, you will be able to pursue a personal injury lawsuit against a third-party defendant even while your workers’ compensation claim is being paid.
-Our expert workplace accident lawyers can advise you about all the different sources of payment that might be available in your case.
+Our seasoned workplace accident lawyers can advise you about all the different sources of payment that might be available in your case.